Weber–Fechner law: Fechner's law

-The constant k is sense-specific and must be determined depending on the sense and type of stimulus.

 Types of perception

 Weber and Fechner conducted research on differences in light intensity and the perceived difference in weight.
 Other sense modalities provide only mixed support for either Weber's law or Fechner's law.

 Weight perception

 Weber found that the just noticeable difference (JND) between two weights was approximately proportional to the weights.
 Thus, if the weight of 105 g can (only just) be distinguished from that of 100 g, the JND (or differential threshold) is 5 g.
 If the mass is doubled, the differential threshold also doubles to 10 g, so that 210 g can be distinguished from 200 g.
 In this example, a weight (any weight) seems to have to increase by 5% for someone to be able to reliably detect the increase, and this minimum required fractional increase (of 5/100 of the original weight) is referred to as the "Weber fraction" for detecting changes in weight.
 Other discrimination tasks, such as detecting changes in brightness, or in tone height (pure tone frequency), or in the length of a line shown on a screen, may have different Weber fractions, but they all obey Weber's law in that observed values need to change by at least some small but constant proportion of the current value to ensure human observers will reliably be able to detect that change.

 Fechner did not conduct any experiments on how perceived heaviness increased with the mass of the stimulus.
 Instead, he assumed that all JNDs are subjectively equal, and argued mathematically that this would produce a logarithmic relation between the stimulus intensity and the sensation.
 These assumptions have both been questioned.

-Following the work of S. S. Stevens, many researchers came to believe in the 1960s that the power law was a more general psychophysical principle than Fechner's logarithmic law.
+Following the work of S. S. Stevens, many researchers came to believe in the 1960s that the Stevens's power law was a more general psychophysical principle than Fechner's logarithmic law.